Pawsitive Trendz Performance Sports

 Who We Are

-PawsitiveTrendz Performance Sports offers dog training for those that want to learn varies dog sports and enjoy class time each week to those that want to train and compete at the highest level of the sport!
-With many years of experience in dog training, We bring new and innovative ways to train for not only agility, but other dog sports.
+PawsitiveTrendz Performance Sports offers dog training for those that want to learn various dog sports and enjoy class time each week to those that want to train and compete at the highest level of the sport!
+With over 25 years of experience in dog training, We bring new and innovative ways to train for not only Dog sports, but Fitness training and other activities including trick training.
 Training with positive reinforcement to make sure your dog enjoys what they are doing while learning at the same time.

 Our Mission